musiator1/Reinforcement_Learning_for_Pac-Man/README.md

 # Reinforcement_Learning_for_Pac-Man
 Implementing Pac-Man game and then using RL to complete the game.

-In current version you can controll hero using arrow keys.
+In menu you can switch between options using UP and DOWN arrows or tab and click enter to choose.

-Ghosts movement is set to random at this moment.
-There is no interaction with pac-man yet.
+In game you can move using arrows.